emqx/emqx-operator/docs/en_US/tasks/configure-emqx-log-collection.md

 ### Deploy Logstash

-This is mainly to combine business needs and secondary use of logs, so Logstash is added to clean logs, and you can adjust it according to your business needs.
+This is mainly to combine the business needs and the secondary utilization of logs, and Logstash is added for log cleaning.
+This article uses the [Beats Input plugin](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-beats.html) of Logstash to collect logs, and uses the [Ruby filter plugin](https://www.elastic.co/guide/en/logstash/current/plugins-filters-ruby.html) to filter logs.
+Logstash also provides many other input and filtering plug-ins for users to use, and you can configure appropriate plug-ins according to your business needs.

 - Save the following content as a YAML file and deploy it via the `kubectl apply` command